GivAlz/wtprompt/README.md

 my_prompts('prompt_name')
 ```

+Remark:

-Note: the JSON will be validated to check if the dictionary is correctly formatted and contains
+- The JSON will be validated to check if the dictionary is correctly formatted and contains
 the proper values.
+- Currently lazy loading is not supported for JSON files.

 ### Prompts in-Code